FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Experiments

 \subsection{Additional Results on FFHQ}

 To evaluate the capacity of FlowID to generalise beyond injury reconstruction, we report additional results on a subset of the FFHQ dataset focusing on classical facial attribute editing such as hair color, beard, glasses, and facial expression.
 For each image, we apply a single textual edit instruction while keeping the original image as reference.
 This setting allows us to assess whether FlowID maintains strong identity preservation and localized control in standard, non-forensic editing scenarios.
 Table~\ref{tab:comparison}(b) reports results on single-shot edits.
-In this setting, FlowID achieves the highest identity preservation score among all methods, while maintaining VLM edit score (higher is better) comparable to Kontext-dev, indicating strong generalization beyond injury-specific edits.
+In this setting, FlowID achieves the highest identity preservation score among all methods, while maintaining VLM edit score (higher is better) comparable to Kontext, indicating strong generalization beyond injury-specific edits.
 In addition, FlowID attains the lowest FID, CMMD, and LPIPS values, indicating superior visual fidelity and minimal unintended perceptual changes under successful edits.

-Qualitative examples and additional results on sequential editing can be found in the Appendix ~\ref{Anx:FFHQ}.
+Qualitative examples and additional results on sequential editing can be found in our project page\footnote{\url{https://jrpll.github.io/flowid/}}.

-\subsection{Ablation study.}
+\subsection{Ablation Study}

-To assess the contribution of each component, we perform an ablation study by removing fine-tuning and masking individually.
+To assess the contribution of each component, we perform an ablation study on FFHQ by removing fine-tuning and masking individually.
 Results are reported in Table~\ref{tab:ablation}.

 Without fine-tuning, identity preservation drops substantially (0.52 vs.\ 0.77), and CMMD increases (1.08 vs.\ 0.45), indicating weaker semantic and distributional alignment.
 Nevertheless, even without fine-tuning, the method already matches or exceeds several competing approaches in identity preservation on FFHQ (e.g., outperforming UltraEdit at 0.46 and SDEdit at 0.13).